nuxt/scripts/docs/content/scripts/support/crisp.md

 ## useScriptCrisp

-The `useScriptCrisp` composable lets you have fine-grain control over the Crisp SDK.
-It provides a way to load the Crisp SDK and interact with it programmatically.
+The `useScriptCrisp` composable lets you have fine-grain control over Crisp SDK.
+It provides a way to load crisp SDK and interact with it programmatically.

 ```ts
 export function useScriptCrisp<T extends CrispApi>(_options?: CrispInput) {}